 From the age of 9 until 17, Lynn studied classical violin and viola from Don Weyand of the Seattle Symphony.
 All-Northwest Orchestra at age 15; All-State Orchestra age 16; Seattle

 Symphony Orchestra Gold Medalist age 17.
 To this day, nothing moves Lynn more than Vivaldi’s Four Seasons.

-Lynn is endorsed by Spector Basses and strings; TC Electronic RH-450 amp heads and Westone in-ear monitors.
-Lynn uses both fretted and fretless 5-string Spector basses, Westone ES-3 dual low drier in-ear monitors, Sennheiser UHF wireless, Audix mics and Zeta electric violins.
+Lynn is endorsed by Spector Basses and strings; TC Electronic RH-450 amp heads, CAD Microphones and Westone in-ear monitors.
+Lynn uses both fretted and fretless 5 and 4 string Spector basses, 5 string fretted and fretless Zon basses, Westone ES-3 dual low driver in-ear monitors, Sennheiser UHF wireless, CAD mics and Fender electric violins.

 "I would like to thank PJ at Spector.
 I love your basses.
 Thanks to Laura Clapp Davidson at TC Electronic.
 Finally, a head to replace my 100 lb.
 SVT!
 Thank you Evan Sheeley for turning me on to them.
 I'd also like to thank Joe Zon and Mark at Zon Guitars for all your support.
 Hats off to Deryl "Snakebite" Sanders for all his help at Westone.